 - Carry Out A Comprehensive SEO Audit: You first need to identify your current status before designing an SEO roadmap.
 Find out why you are not receiving enough traffic and deriving maximum sales from your traffic.
 Finally, set out your SEO goals and detail the steps you’ll follow to achieve them.

-- Use the Inverted Pyramid Style: Usually, users skim through the first few lines of your content before deciding on a full read.
+- Use the Inverted Pyramid Style for Content: Usually, users skim through the first few lines of your content before deciding on a full read.
 Whether they read the whole article depends on how useful and intriguing they find the first paragraph.

 - That’s where the inverted pyramid writing style comes in handy — Put the most valuable and exciting information at the top of your content.
 This way, it will attract and retain more users.